What is Upward Bound?

 - One week trip to conclude the summer program

-- Stipend for good grades and participation in the summer program.
+- Earn money for good grades and participation in the summer program.

 In August 1964, in the midst of his administration's "War on Poverty," President Lyndon B. Johnson signed the Economic Opportunity Act.
 This legislation gave rise to the Office of Economic Opportunity and its Special Programs for Students from Disadvantaged Backgrounds or, as they have since become more commonly known, the nation's TRiO programs.
 As part of this statute, the first TRiO initiative, Upward Bound, came into existence, followed soon thereafter by Talent Search, which was created by the Higher Education Act (HEA) of 1965.
 When the HEA was first reauthorized in 1968, it established TRiO's Student Support Services program and transferred all of TRiO from the Office of Economic Opportunity to the Office of Higher Education Programs.
 When the HEA was reauthorized in 1972, the fourth TRiO program, Educational Opportunity Centers (EOC), was created.
 The Veterans Upward Bound (VUB) program was established at Metropolitan State College of Denver (MSCD) in 1973; it was an educational opportunity program exclusively for Vietnam veterans.
 The expansion of TRiO's reach and outreach continued in 1976 with the creation of the TRiO Staff and Leadership Training Authority (SLTA).
 The fifth TRiO program, the Ronald E. McNair Post-Baccalaureate Achievement Program, was created in 1986.
 Most recently, in 1990, the U.S. Department of Education created the Upward Bound Math/ Science Program, which is administered under the same regulations as other Upward Bound programs.